Safia Djelal

 Sofia Djelal (Arabic: صفية جلال, born 4 March 1983) is a Paralympian athlete from Algeria competing mainly in category F56-58 javelin throw events.

+Career

+Paralympic Games

 She competed in the 2004 Summer Paralympics in Athens, Greece.
 There she won a gold medal in the women's F56-F58 javelin throw event.
 She also competed in the F56-F58 shot put and discus events.

+IPC Athletics World Championships

+At the 2006 IPC Athletics World Championships in Assen, Netherlands, Djelal won gold in the women's javelin F57/58 event, as well as silver in the shot put F58 event.

+In 2015, Djelal was awarded a bronze medal in the F57 discus event at the IPC Athletics World Championships in Doha.
+In 2023, she broke her own world record of F57 weight throw (in a wheelchair) at the World Para Athletics Championships in Paris, with a throw of 11.57 metres.